-It’s not exactly breaking news that boosting customer loyalty also boosts the bottom line.
+The benefits of loyalty programs are not exactly breaking news.
+Boosting customer loyalty also boosts the bottom line.
 A loyal customer is one who continues to generate revenue for your business.
 According to McKinsey, loyalty programs mean 64% of customers are willing to buy from your brand more frequently.

 But while it’s not hard to imagine how customer loyalty might drive revenue, the specific benefits of loyalty programs deserve their own definition.
 Is it worth spending time, energy, and money on a loyalty program?

 Answering that question means diving deeper into the specific benefits of these programs, learning how to measure those benefits, and ultimately shaping your loyalty program into one that inspires long-term customer relationships.